U.S. birth rates drop as women wait to have babies

 "The big question we should be asking is, are women that wait going to be able to have the babies they want?" said Gemmill.

 There's also been a continued trend toward Americans having children outside of marriage, the report found.
-Almost half (47.2%) of births happened outside of marriage, but the number decreased if the mother had received some form of higher education.
+Almost half (47.2%) of first births from 2015-2019 happened outside of marriage, but the number decreased if the mother had received some form of higher education.

 Another report finding showed that teen pregnancy has plummeted, with researchers reporting a record-low birth rate in 2019 for teenagers aged 15–19.